 1.2.
 Analysis Plan and pilot data results

-We will perform paired t tests to test our hypothesis on our dependent variables: arousal, density, emotion categories)across tempo changes in all cultures.
+We will perform paired t tests to test our hypothesis on our dependent variables: arousal, density, emotion arousalacross tempo changes in all cultures.
 Our pilot data(N=9) supports our hypotheses; however, we would need to measure a larger sample for sufficient power.
 Our hypotheses include:

-1.2.1 Tempo-arousal correlation.
+1.2.1 Effects of tempo on arousal.
 We will test this by comparing the overall means of the arousal ratings for all excerpts in two high and low tempo conditions across all participant cultures.
 (Fig. 1A)

-1.2.2 Tempo-density correlation.
+1.2.2 Effects of tempo on density.
 We will test this by comparing the overall means of the arousal ratings for all excerpts in two high and low tempo conditions across all musical cultures and participant cultures.
 (Fig.

 1B)